Medical expert of the article

 Serious symptoms that may indicate a life-threatening condition

-In some cases, influenza-like symptoms can also occur in combination with those symptoms that may indicate serious or life-threatening conditions.
-Seek immediate medical attention if you or someone in your family suffers from influenza symptoms in combination with these symptoms:
+In some cases, flu-like symptoms may also occur in combination with symptoms that may indicate serious or life-threatening conditions.
+Seek immediate medical attention if you or someone you know has flu-like symptoms in combination with these symptoms:

-- Bleeding, vomiting with blood, bloody urine, bloody stool, rectal bleeding
+- Bleeding, vomiting blood, bloody urine, bloody stool, bleeding from the rectum

-- Changes in consciousness or reactions, or lack of response
+- Changes in consciousness or reactions, or lack of reaction

 - Changes in behavior or sudden changes in emotions, such as confusion, delirium, apathy, hallucinations

-- Chest pain, chest tightness, chest pressure, palpitations
+- Chest pain, chest tightness, chest pressure, rapid heartbeat

 - High temperature (above 39 degrees Celsius)